 - 2 teaspoons cornstarch

-- 2 tablespoons soy sauce (all purpose, NOT lite)
+- 2 tablespoons soy sauce all purpose, not lite

-- 1-1/2 tablespoons mirin Note 2
+- 1-1/2 tablespoons mirin see note 2

 Instructions

-- BROWN BEEF: Heat a skillet over high heat.
+- Heat a pan over high heat.
 Add 1 tablespoon sesame oil and swirl to coat.
-Once the oil is shimmering, add the ground beef to the center of the pan.
+Once oil is shimmering, add the ground beef to the center of the pan.
 Let it cook for 30 seconds without disturbing.
-Then, use a wooden spoon to break the meat into crumbles and cook until it's cooked through, about 6-9 minutes.
+Then, use a wooden spoon to break the meat into crumbles and cook until it’s cooked through, about 6–9 minutes.
 Drain off most of the fat if there is an excess.
 Meanwhile, thinly slice the green onions, separating the green part from the root.

 Video